 For almost 50 years, the tuna-dolphin issue in the eastern tropical Pacific Ocean (ETP) has been studied and debated.
 Tuna vessels have used the co-occurrence of yellowfin tuna (Thunnus albacares) with dolphin species to locate the tuna since at least the 1940s (Silva 1941; NRC 1992).
 Tuna purse seiners began encircling dolphins in the late 1950s to catch the tunas (McNeely 1961; NRC 1992) and this fishing method resulted in substantial bycatch of dolphins (Perrin 1968; Lo and Smith 1986; NRC 1992; Wade 1995).
 Through fishermen's ingenuity and implementation of national and international management measures, however, mortality has been reduced to very low levels (NRC 1992; Joseph 1994; Hall 1998; IATTC 2016).
-Population dynamics modeling of dolphins has been used to evaluate stock status (Gerrodette and Forcada 2005; Reilly et al. 2005; IATTC 2006; Wade et al. 2007, Gerrodette et al. 2008, Punt 2013), and those models have relied on estimates of abundance from fishery-independent cetacean and ecosystem assessment surveys conducted by the Southwest Fisheries Science Center (SWFSC) of the US National Marine Fisheries Service (NMFS) periodically between 1979 and 2006.
+Population dynamics modeling of dolphins has been used to evaluate stock status (Gerrodette and Forcada 2005; Reilly et al. 2005; IATTC 2006; Wade et al. 2007, Gerrodette et al. 2008), and those models have relied on estimates of abundance from fishery-independent cetacean and ecosystem assessment surveys conducted by the National Marine Fisheries Service (NMFS) periodically between 1979 and 2006.

-Because of a hiatus in the NMFS surveys since 2006, there are currently no reliable indicators with which to monitor the abundance of the ETP dolphin populations.
+As a result of a hiatus in the NMFS surveys since 2006, there are currently no reliable indicators with which to monitor the abundance of the ETP dolphin populations.
 This lack of information is problematic because, in spite of the current low levels of reported mortalities (IATTC 2016), high levels of historical mortality (Wade 1995), and low estimated population rates of increase (Gerrodette et al. 2008) have resulted in an ambiguous population status.

 The Antigua Convention of the Inter-American Tropical Tuna Commission (IATTC) requires that the status of all species potentially impacted by the tuna fisheries in the eastern Pacific Ocean be monitored.
-As a step towards addressing this requirement, a Workshop on Methods for Monitoring the Status of Eastern Tropical Pacific Ocean Dolphin Populations was organized (Johnson et al. 2018) to identify methods, both conventional and novel, for monitoring and assessing dolphin stock status.
+As a step towards addressing this requirement, this workshop has been organized to bring together experts in the fields of line-transect and mark-recapture surveys, abundance estimation and population modelling, and imagery, tagging, genetics and life history data, to discuss options for developing indices with which to monitor dolphin populations.
+The goal of the workshop is to identify methods, both conventional and novel, for monitoring and assessing dolphin stock status.

-Experts in the fields of line-transect and mark-recapture surveys, abundance estimation and population modeling, and imagery, tagging, genetics, and life-history methods were brought together to discuss potential options for monitoring dolphin populations.

-This document was prepared for, and revised after, the Workshop, and summarizes available and potential data that could be used to assess dolphin population status and trends.
-Because of the long history of the tuna-dolphin issue, there are long-term fishery-dependent data from ship-board observers on marine mammal sightings, purse-seine fishing operations, dolphin and tuna life history, dolphin mortality, plus long-term fishery-independent data from cetacean and ecosystem assessment surveys.
-This document focuses on stocks of the three species with greatest historical involvement with the fishery: pantropical spotted dolphins (Stenella attenuata), spinner dolphins (Stenella longirostris), and common dolphins (Delphinus delphis).
-This document also describes data types that the Workshop identified as having potential for future assessments of dolphin population status.
+Data will form the basis for any assessment of dolphin stock status.
+This document summarizes available and potential data that could be used to assess dolphin population status and trends.
+Because of the long history of the tuna-dolphin issue, there are long-term data from ship-board observers on marine mammal sightings, purse-seine fishing operations, dolphin and tuna life history, dolphin mortality, plus long-term data from cetacean and ecosystem assessment surveys.
+This document focuses on stocks of the three species with greatest historical involvement with the fishery: spotted (Stenella attenuata), spinner (Stenella longirostris), and common dolphins (Delphinus delphis).